 Autopopulating Defect Data

-Defect's Description will only auto-fill with Test Steps Description when you submit Defects linked to individual Test Steps.
+By default, your Defect's Description field will only auto-fill with Test Steps Description when you submit a Defect linked to an individual Test Step.

 Using qTest Manager Defects